RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 - #### Modelling:
 	- We downloaded the pre-trained Mask-RCNN from Detectron2 by Facebook.
 	- Finetuned it with the labelled images.
-	- Use mAP as a metric to test the accuracy of the model
+	- Use mAP and AV (average recall) as a metric to test the accuracy of the model
 ## Synth Data: